 After reading one of our favorite classic Eric Carle books, A House for Hermit Crab, the kids were eager to create a hermit crab craft.
-I’m a sucker for their cut little handprints, so we decided to make a handprint hermit crab craft.
+I’m a sucker for their sweet little handprints, so we decided to make a handprint hermit crab craft!

 A House for Hermit Crab is about a little hermit crab who must find a new home and discovers new friends and possibilities in the process.
 In the story, Hermit Crab thinks his new shell looks too plain.
 Over time he meets new friends that help add to his shell.

 We used sponges and paint to decorate our shells for our handprint hermit crab craft.